wp-plugins/sell-downloads/readme.txt

 == Interface ==

-**Setting up Sell Downloads**
+**Setting up of shop**

 Sell Downloads can be set up via the menu: "Sell Downloads > Sell Downloads Settings".
-The setup screen offers general settings for the Sell Downloads, allows entering the PayPal data required to process sales  and texts that will be used for the email notifications.
+The setup screen offers general settings for the shop, allows entering the PayPal data required to process sales and texts that will be used for the email notifications with the download links of the purchased files.

 **Settings Interface**

-The setup interface  includes the following fields:
+The setup interface of commerce includes the following fields:

-*   URL of store page: Enter the URL of the webpage where the Sell Downloads was inserted.
-The URL of the store will be used to return from the product page to the store page.
+*   URL of store page: Enter the URL of the webpage where the ecommerce was inserted.
+The URL of the store will be used to return from the product page to the shop page.
-*   Allow to filter by type: Inserts a field into the store webpage that allows to filter products by type (jpg, mp3, doc,....)
+*   Allow to filter by type: Inserts a field into the shopping webpage that allows to filter products by type (jpg, mp3, doc,....)
-*   Allow multiple pages: Allows paging of Sell Downloads products.
+*   Allow multiple pages: Allows paging through the shop's products.
-*   Items per page: Defines the number of products per page in Sell Downloads.
+*   Items per page: Defines the number of products per page in the commerce's page.

-**Payment gateway data**
+**Payment gateway data (PayPal)**

 *   Enable PayPal Payments: Allows the sale of products through PayPal.
 *   PayPal email: Enter the email address associated with the PayPal account.